Nuclei-Software/npk-tinymaix/doc/porting/port_Nuclei.md

 - Open the Nuclei Studio IDE

-- Downlaod a Nuclei SDK package of any version from the Nuclei Package Management
+- Downlaod a Nuclei SDK package of version no older than 0.4.0 from the Nuclei Package Management

   > **Note:**  Another way is supported that import SDK zip package which can be obtained from [Nuclei SDK](https://github.com/Nuclei-Software/nuclei-sdk) through Nuclei Package Management in the IDE.
 And make sure only one version of Nuclei SDK can be installed.